MeltwaterArchive/storyplayer/environments/your-machine.md

 ## Writing Your Stories

-You don't need to create [TestEnvironmentSetup or Teardown phases](../stories/testenvironmentsetup-teardown.html) in your stories, as you'll be running your software manually before you start your tests.
+You don't need to create [TestEnvironmentSetup or Teardown phases](../stories/testenvironmentsetup-teardown.html) in your stories, as you'll be deploy / running your software manually before you start your tests.

+## Running Your Stories

+Running your stories will normally be as simple as:

+{% highlight bash %}
+vendor/bin/storyplayer <storyfile>
+{% endhighlight %}

+You normally won't need to pass any switches into the Storyplayer command at all.